nvme0/nginx-config-local-dev/README.md

-# NGINX Config for Subdomains in Local Development
+# NGINX Config for Subdomains in Local Development (SSL Version)

 A simple NGINX config for setting up sub domains in local development.